 Among the Hoods

-In 2008 Harriet Sergeant—think tank report-writer, Daily Mail journalist and author of The Public and the Police — befriended a teenage gang in south London while doing research.
-What began as a conversation outside a chicken take-away shop became a three-year attempt to change their lives, taking her from job centres and the care system to prison and failing schools.
+Commissioned in 2008 to write a think-tank report on British gangs, Sergeant discovered firsthand how the government fails its inner-city youth.
+What began as a conversation outside a chicken take-away shop became a three-year attempt to change the lives of a group of teenaged boys, taking her from job centres and the care system to prisons and failing schools.

-Known the world over as Patsy from Absolutely Fabulous, actress and activist Joanna Lumley’s (OBE FRGS) further television credits include The New Avengers, Sapphire & Steel, Jam & Jerusalem and Sensitive Skin.
+Known by many as Patsy in Absolutely Fabulous, actress and activist Joanna Lumley’s (OBE FRGS) further television credits include The New Avengers, Sapphire & Steel, Jam & Jerusalem and Sensitive Skin.
 Films range from Her Majesty’s Secret Service (1969) and Trail of the Pink Panther (1982), to James and the Giant Peach (1996) and The Wolf of Wall Street (2013).

 - 40 images

 - Short film featuring Harriet and the gang

 - Narration by Joanna Lumley, Ivanno Jeremiah and Claire Perkins